OpenRTX/openrtx.github.io/hardware/hd1.md

 ## Bootloader

-The bootloaded exposes a serial terminal accessible using the programming cable.
+The bootloader exposes a serial terminal accessible using the programming cable.
 The serial port uses a 57600 baud rate.

 This is the prompt shown by the bootloader: